KunjapurLab/N-terminal-cluster-stability/README.md

-# NGS Software Suite ReadMe
+# NGS Software Suite Read Me

 ## Introduction
 Dear curious scientist,

 Thank you for considering our bioinformatics software for your studies.
-This software suite is designed to input raw, tiered FASTQ.gz/FASTA data, covert it into smaller databases, and enable visualization of FACS data collected from protein stability & protein degradation studies.
+This software suite is designed to take you from raw FASTQ.gz/FASTA data through to data visualization of multiple tiered bins of FACS data.
+This suite is introduced in "Combinatorial mutagenesis of N-terminal sequences reveals unexpected and expanded stability determinants of the Escherichia coli N-degron pathway" by Sen et al., Biorxiv (2025) and "Developing a flow cytometric method to evaluate the stability of protein N-termini" by Sen et al., accepted at Methods In Enzymology (2025).
+As such, we suggest you use that text to accompany this read me.
 We utilize protein stability index (PSI) as our metric for evaluating the stability of sequences.
 We direct you to work from the Elledge Lab, particularly Yen et al. (2008) and Timms et al. (2019) for strong references regarding the development and utilization of this weighted average metric.

-This suite is introduced in "Development of a flow cytometric method to evaluate the impact of N-terminal sequences on protein stability." by Sen et al., Methods In Enzymology (2025) as well as "Combinatorial mutagenesis of N-terminal sequences reveals unexpected and expanded stability determinants of the Escherichia coli N-degron pathway" by Sen et al., Biorxiv (2025).
-As such, we suggest you use those texts to accompany this ReadMe.

-In this repository you will find scripts to analyze your own data, sample FASTQ datasets, trimmed sequence-stability databases collected for "Combinatorial mutagenesis...", and a stability predictive machine learning model, N-FIVE.
+Furthermore, we have included a small test dataset to help you pilot out this workflow.

+We are in the process of updating this repository so please stay tuned for database and N-FIVE uploads by the end of May.

 ## Features
 - Convert raw FASTQ(.gz) → FASTA
 - Demultiplex pooled FASTA files
 - Compute Protein Stability Index (PSI)
 - Generate amino-acid & codon usage reports
 - Visualize multi-tiered FACS binned data as heatmaps, WebLogos, and degron lists
-- Predict the stability of N-terminal motifs using N-FIVE
 - …and more!

 ## Installation
-Installation should be complete in 1-2 minutes at the most.
 1. Prerequisites
    - Windows 10 or later
    - Python 3.8–3.13